GavinHuttley/gav_blog/_sources/posts/starting_research.rst.txt

 But that thinking is contingent upon the successful completion of the project.
 The value of a project also comes from what can be learned *if it fails*.
 Prepare yourself for the possibility that your proposal will not deliver on this promised value.

-Here's a crucial reality-check -- is a negative answer still interesting?
+Here's a crucial reality-check -- is a negative answer still interesting [#]_?

 At the very least, you do not want the project to fail because you did not ensure the :ref:`correctness <correctness>` of your implementation or execution.